 ESAs are Prescribed as Part of a Treatment Plan

-An ESA letter proves that you have a disability.
+An ESA letter proves that you have a mental or emotional disability.
 It shows that your animal was prescribed by your LMHP to mitigate the symptoms of that disability.
 They form part of your treatment plan.
 An alternative treatment, but treatment nonetheless.

 Legal Protection: ESA Laws